 I messaged my friend Daniel again to let him know I now wouldn’t be making it to the mountains in time for Shabbat, and invited him to join me for Shabbat in the old shtetl of my Berchenko ancestors.
 We are members of the same Jewish spiritual community back in California, and the excitement of bringing in Shabbat together in the old country where we both have roots had been building up.
 So he hopped on the train and made his way over.

 Daniel got in to Zhmerynka on Friday afternoon.
 We dropped off his bag at the hostel and headed to the center of town, to introduce him to the old shtetl.
 We followed the trail Leonyd had taken me down.
-I showed him the former synagogues, turned into the Ukrainian House of Culture and an apartment building.
+I showed him the former main synagogues, turned into the Ukrainian House of Culture and an apartment building.

-Daniel posed a question he had been wrestling with on his ancestral journey, the same question that I’ve been wrestling with since I began my travels.
+Daniel posed a question he had been wrestling with on his ancestral journey, the same question that I had been wrestling with since I began my travels.
 How do we honor these sacred sites of our people, that have been repurposed or destroyed?
 How do we honor these buildings and spaces where for decades and in some cases centuries, people gathered to pray, to connect with each other, with the source of life, to give thanks for their lives, and to cry out for help in their struggles?
 How do we honor the sites where so many ancestors were laid to rest, but few descendents are left to visit and care for them?

 Sing to them is one of the answers that keeps coming to me when I’m at these sites.
 We stepped into the corridor of the old synagogue that is now an apartment building.
 We walked slowly through its halls and up its stairs, touched its walls, peered through a cracked open door into an abandoned apartment.
 We paused in front of the former Aron Kodesh, the section that used to hold the sacred Torah scrolls.
-We stood in silence, in honor, in grief and praise.
+We stood in silence, in honor, in grief, and in praise.

 Then we began to sing.
 It was a tune that was likely sung in these halls before the Russian Revolution (before this synagogue was shut down) as it came from Medzhybizh, a village only eighty-five kilometers to the west, a few hundred years ago.
 It was a Baal Shem Tov niggun.
 It was the medicine we needed.
 It may have been the medicine the walls of this old synagogue were craving.

 Saturday afternoon, we headed to the synagogue.
-A group of the congregants greeted us at the door and before introductions, immediately began talking about Elizabetha Berchenko.
+A group of the congregants greeted us at the door and even before introductions, immediately began telling me about Elizabetha Berchenko.
 Word clearly had gotten around about me and my search.
 One woman said she knew Elizabetha’s children and she gave me their names.
 She said she has a friend in Zhmerynka who has a friend in the states who likely has Elizabetha’s children’s contact info.
 She gave me the phone number of her friend there in Zhmerynka.

-We asked if anyone among them speaks Yiddish.
+He asked if anyone among them speaks Yiddish.
 Everyone pointed to one of the elder women sitting at the middle of the table and said that she speaks it fluently.
 They said she knows many Yiddish songs.
 I asked her eagerly if she would sing one for us.
 She said she didn’t want to because they make her cry.
 She didn’t want to cry today.

 As the plates of food came close to empty, people began to stir in preparation to leave.
 The service didn’t feel complete for me.
 I asked if they would be interested in singing a niggun.
 Leonyd said “please.”
 They stilled back into their seats and turned to me with anticipation.
 I began.
 Daniel recognized the tune instantly and began to co-lead the niggun with me.
 Rabbi Shlomo Carlebach’s “Krakow Niggun”.
 The tune was foreign to the congregants.
 They listened attentively.
-Some joined in after a couple of rounds.
+Many joined in as they caught it after a couple of rounds.
 The room lit up with the ecstatic energy of the niggun.
 Those who weren’t singing were clapping, their eyes beaming with delight.
 When we finished, they asked us to sing more.

 There was an older tune wanting to be sung.
 It was beckoning from within.
 From the walls, from the floor and the earth below it, from the past that my roots inextricably link me with.
 I asked Leonyd and the congregants if they knew who the Baal Shem Tov was.